siberiacancode/google-recaptcha/packages/core/README.md

-# 🔑 Core Google ReCaptcha Ultimate
+# 🔑 Core Google ReCaptcha

 🔑 tool that easily and quickly add Google ReCaptcha for your website or application